chichieinstein/rustypfb/README.md

+The Rust call signatures for the channelizer are self-documented in the ``channelizer`` crate here: https://github.com/ucsdwcsng/rustypfb/tree/main/channelizer.
+The ``examples`` directory there shows how both the forward and revert work.

+The forward channelizer process function has been benchmarked to attain a throughput of ``~763 Megasamples per second`` on a single NVIDIA A10 GPU core.

+In order to check things are running as required, the test written in the root of the ``channelizer`` crate creates channelized output.
+To do this, go to ``channelizer`` and just run

+``cargo test``

+One can visualize the output channogram by simply running the ``pytest_lib_visual.py`` script.

+To test that the reverse channelization is working as expected, run the ``revert_example.rs`` inside examples.
+To visualize the result, run ``pytest_revert.py`` to generate the png files linked here.

+All dependencies are listed in the Dockerfile included in the repo.

 This is an implementation of a Non-maximally decimated Polyphase Filter Bank (PFB) which is callable from the Rust programming Language.
 This filter bank supports perfect reconstruction.
 The backend is written in CUDA C++ for real time deployment.

 The image below illustrates the frequency responses of both the analysis and synthesis prototype filters used in the filter bank.
 The analysis filter is a simple Nyquist filter, and the passband of the synthesis filter is designed to completely cover the transition band of the analysis filter.
 This ensures distortion free reconstruction.